121st Fighter Squadron: Korean War activation

 With the surprise invasion of South Korea on 25 June 1950, and the regular military's lack of readiness, most of the Air National Guard was called to active duty, including the 121st, which was activated on 1 February 1951.
 The 121st Fighter Squadron became an element of Air Defense Command (ADC) and was redesignated as the 121st Fighter-Interceptor Squadron.
 The squadron was joined in the 113th Fighter-Interceptor Group by the Delaware ANG 142d Fighter-Interceptor Squadrons, also equipped with F-84Cs, and the Pennsylvania ANG 148th Fighter Squadron equipped with World War II era F-51D Mustangs at Spaatz Field, Reading.

-ADC moved the 113th group and its parent 113th Fighter-Interceptor Wing from Andrews AFB to New Castle Air Force Base, Delaware, where they replaced the 4th Fighter-Interceptor Wing and group, which deployed to the Pacific, but the squadron remained at Andrews.
+ADC moved the 113th group and its parent 113th Fighter-Interceptor Wing from Andrews to New Castle Air Force Base, Delaware, where they replaced the 4th Fighter-Interceptor Wing and group, which deployed to the Pacific, but the squadron remained at Andrews.
 The squadron mission was the air defense of the Delaware Bay and the Delmarva Peninsula.

-In September 1951 the squadron converted to airborne interception radar equipped F-94B Starfires with partial all-weather capabilities.
+In September 1951 the squadron converted to airborne-interception radar-equipped F-94B Starfires with partial all-weather capabilities.
 ADC's was experiencing difficulty under the existing wing base organizational structure in deploying its fighter squadrons to best advantage.
 In February 1952, the 113th wing and group were inactivated and replaced by the regional 4710th Defense Wing.
-The squadron remained assigned to the wing until it was released from federal service in November 1952 and its mission, personnel, and equipment reassigned to the 95th Fighter-Interceptor Squadron, which activated the same day.
+The squadron remained assigned to the wing until it was released from federal service in November 1952, and its mission, personnel, and equipment reassigned to the 95th Fighter-Interceptor Squadron, which activated the same day.